 Choose Intelligent Resourcing if...

 Choose Intelligent Resourcing if your main problem is poor targeting, weak routing, messy CRM handoff, or too much manual prospecting.
-It is the stronger fit if you want a signal-driven GTM system, a clearer operating model, and the option to keep the workflows inside your own stack.
-It is also the stronger fit if your team already has some sales capacity but lacks workflow discipline and system ownership.
+It is the stronger fit if you want a signal-driven GTM system, a clearer operating model, and a signal-led capability that keeps running inside your business.
+It also fits when your team already has some sales capacity but lacks workflow discipline and a reliable signal-to-action layer.

 Choose Gen Leads if...

 Choose Gen Leads if your immediate problem is outbound capacity.
 It is the stronger fit if you need human-led appointment-setting, outsourced business development, and lead nurturing so your in-house team can focus on closing.
-It is also the cleaner choice if you prefer a managed service relationship over building internal workflow capability.
+It is also the cleaner choice if you prefer a managed-service relationship over building an internal signal-led capability.
+To see the wider field first, read the best Gen Leads alternatives, then talk to the team through Intelligent Resourcing's lead generation services.